Marley-C-Robinson-99/CodeupSQL/README.md

-This repository contains SQL exercise files for Codeups Germain cohort.
+This repository contains SQL exercise files for Codeups Germain cohort, up to 'More Exercises'.